-Contrary to classic capital hierarchy, contingent convertible instruments investors may suffer a loss of capital when equity holders do not.
+Contrary to classic capital hierarchy, contingent convertible instruments, investors may suffer a loss of capital when equity holders would not.
 In certain scenarios, holders of contingent convertible instruments will suffer losses ahead of equity holders, e.g. when a high trigger principal write-down contingent convertible instruments is activated.
-This cuts against the normal order of capital structure hierarchy where equity holders are expected to suffer the first loss
+This cuts against the normal order of capital structure hierarchy where equity holders are expected to suffer the first loss.
+Industry concentration risk